 Other states passed bone-dry laws in frustration after finding that National Prohibition was failing.

-Oklahoma established state-wide prohibition in 1907, which was before National Prohibition.
+OK had state-wide prohibition in 1907.
+That was before National Prohibition.
 Its bone-dry law was passed nearly unanimously in 1917.
-It permitted the use of alcohol by hospitals, pharmacists, universities, and scientific institutions.
+It permitted the use of alcohol by hospitals, pharmacists, colleges, and scientific institutions.

 However, it did not permit its consumption for religious purposes.
 Violations of the law carried a penalty of up to five hundred dollars in fines and six months imprisonment. $500 was a very large fine then.
 The typical industrial worker made about $1,000 per year.

 The prohibition against the use of alcohol for sacramental purposes was successfully challenged in 1918.
 The Roman Catholic Church brought the case.
 It was De Hasque v.
-Atchison, Topeka and Santa Fe Railway Company.
+Atchison, Topeka and Santa Fe Railway.

 The law was further weakened the same year.
 That’s when a court ruled that people could possess alcohol not received from a common carrier.
-However, the bone-dry law was in effect until Oklahoma repealed its prohibition in 1959.
+But the bone-dry law was in effect until the state repealed its prohibition in 1959.

-The Volstead Act implemented National Prohibition.
+The Volstead Act implemented Prohibition.
 It permitted the purchase of alcohol for religious purposes and when prescribed by a doctor.
-It also permitted drinking alcohol under other circumstances specified by law.
-However, that wasn’t strong enough for some states.
+It also permitted drinking under other circumstances specified by law.
+But that wasn’t strong enough for some states.
+(See Readings below.)

-Indiana’s bone-dry law dramatically increased the punishments for violations of Prohibition.
+IN’s bone-dry law greatly increased the punishments for violations of Prohibition.
 It also banned the use of alcohol for medicinal, religious, or any other reasons.

-This led the president of the Indiana State Medical Association to denounce the ban for medicinal use.
+This led the president of the IN State Medical Assn to denounce the ban for medicinal use.
 It was “unjust, unnecessary, contrary to public policy, a violation of a basic principle and a direct insult to the medical profession.”

 The Wright Bone Dry law passed in 1925.
 It “criminalized possession of empty bottles or kegs that had contained liquor.
-Even the odor of alcohol lingering in a container was evidence enough to be arrested.
+Even the odor of alcohol lingering in a container was evidence enough for an arrest.
 First-time violators received thirty-day jail sentences.”1

 The governor of the state created a scandal.
 He had illegally obtained medicinal alcohol for his wife, who was seriously ill.

-Bone-dry law.
-In Everett, D. et al. Encyclopedia of Oklahoma History and Culture.
-Oklahoma City: Ok Hist Soc, 2009.
+- Bone-dry law.
+In Everett, D. et al. Enc of OK Hist.
+OK Hist Soc.

-Seibold, L. Nation-wide blow to dry movement in Virginia’s vote.
-NY: New York World, 1917.
+- Seibold, L. Nation-wide blow to dry movement in VA’s vote.
+New York World, 1917.